michaelleoniuk/simple-js-app-achievment-1/README.md

 #Project description

 This App allows users to search for a Pokemon.
-Once founded users can learn more about choces Pokemon.
+Once founded users can learn more about chocen Pokemon.
 I have created this App using HTML, CSS, JS and API

 #How the App was created